vididuc/Display-netatmo-weather-station-on-M5Paper/README.md

 https://shop.m5stack.com/products/m5paper-esp32-development-kit-v1-1-960x540-4-7-eink-display-235-ppi

 I managed to buy an used one but in good shape.

 I'm not a professional software developer so the next steps were to check how to get the data displayed on the display.

 ## Architecture
 netatmo provides an API to get the the data from the weather station.

 I found also I python library with all the stuff about authentication already implemented.

+I didn't find such a library for the ESP32, which is the board used in the M5Paper.